DO-IT receives Golden Apple Award

 The success of participants in college and careers and their contributions to their communities provide the best measures of success for DO-IT.
 The DO-IT participants are changing the world.
 And, they are making it a better place for all of us.

 Golden Apple Award winners were presented with their awards at a celebration in the Intiman Theater, Seattle.
 The awards ceremony featuring the award winners will be regularly presented on KCTS TV.
-Check the online schedule for specific times.
+Watch DO-IT receive the award.